uw-midsun/strategy_xv/routemodel/weather_forecast/README.md

 `def __init__(self, units = "metric", requested_fields=[])`

-The class accepts two optional parameters, `units` and `fields`.
+The class accepts two optional parameters, `units` and `requested_fields`.
 The variable `units` can either be set to `"metric"` or `"imperial"`, but by default it will be set to `"metric"`.
-The `fields` parameter must be a list of strings taken from valid [API data fields](https://docs.tomorrow.io/reference/data-layers-core).
-By default, the `fields` variable will be filled out with a pre-set list of fields.
+The `requested_fields` parameter must be a list of strings taken from valid [API data fields](https://docs.tomorrow.io/reference/data-layers-core).
+By default, the `requested_fields` variable will be filled out with a pre-set list of fields.
 The chosen defaults can be found in the return values of the `get_weather` function (see below).

 Outside of the initialization, the fields can also be set using